-The concept of Add-ons consists of individual elements.
-They are built onto trains or their interior.
-They offer targeted solutions without large new developments.
-The Add-ons can react quickly and simple to the rapid development in passenger transport and their problems and requirements.
+The Add-On Concept consists of individual elements, which can be retrofitted to existing trains or their interiors.
+They offer specific solutions without having to undertake major new development work.
+The add-ons are able to react quickly and simply to the rapid developments in passenger transport and the resulting problems and demands.

 1. Resting and sleeping